 Guinea Hens are loud.
 Louder than geese.
 They also love to roam.

 I have two right now and their favorite hobby is getting seperated on either side of the house, one will YELL through the front door and the other will YELL through the back door.
 Good times…

 While chickens are generally happy to hang out at home guinea hens are always on the go.
 Which is both helpful and annoying.

 The biggest pro for guinea fowl is that they are tick eating machines!
-I’ve had zero ticks on me, my kids or my dog.
+I’ve had zero ticks on me, my kids or my dog since we got them.

 They’re also pretty crazy.
 Once I saw the group chase off a fox.
 I don’t think the fox was expecting a flock of pissed off evil clowns to jump him that day.

 They lay triangular eggs, it sounds odd but if you see them that description makes sense.
 Mine have always hidden their nests, one I found in the garden and a few others out in the tall weeds fo the back field.